 We have already discussed the way boron interacts with other minerals, enzymes and even hormones but there’s growing evidence that it may also affect cognitive function and even reducing serum vitamin D levels.

-Needless to say, it is clear that a boron deficiency is worth avoiding, plus there are simple and cost-effective ways of including boron in your diet, but why should we be concerned about becoming boron deficient?
+Needless to say, it is clear that a boron deficiency is worth avoiding, plus there are simple and cost-effective ways of including boron in your diet, it is not classified as an essential nutrient (yet!) but why should we be concerned about becoming boron deficient?
 What are the real benefits?